Soluble HLA Technology

 HLA Frequency

 Although the number of individual HLA alleles that have been identified is large, approximately 40% of these alleles appear to be unique, having only been identified in single individuals while roughly a third of alleles have been reported more than five times in unrelated individuals.
 Because of this variation in the rate at which individual HLA alleles are detected, attempts have been made to categorize alleles at each expressed HLA locus in terms of their prevalence.
 The result is a catalog of common and well-documented HLA alleles, as well as a catalogue of rare and very rare HLA alleles.
 Rare alleles are defined as those that have been reported one to four times, and very rare alleles as those reported only once.
-We are displaying these frequencies varying by geographic region.
-Data were obtained from the Allele frequency net database 2020. http://www.allelefrequencies.net/hla6006a.asp
+The following chart shows the allele frequency variations by geographic region.
+Data were sourced from the Allele frequency net database 2020. http://www.allelefrequencies.net/hla6006a.asp

 HLA Epitopes/Eplets